 Planning to visit the Austral Islands?
 Check out these additional resources.

-10 Days In The Austral Island Map
+Austral Island Itinerary Map

 All points of interest mentioned in this Austral Islands itinerary can be found on this map.
-Simply click on the image to open in Google My Maps.
+Simply click on the image to open it in Google My Maps.

 Part 1: Four Days In Rurutu